Use IMDSv2

 (time to live) of 1

 at the IP protocol level.
-You can adjust the hop
+If you need a bigger hop

 Transition to using Instance Metadata Service Version 2